holgerknoche/gutta-prediction/artifact-README.md

 A suggested analysis is to run a overhead change analysis on the random traces by pasting the contents from the file `random-traces.scenariomodel`.
 This results in a significant change to the overhead in use cases one and three, but not to use case two.

+# Benchmark Results

+The results from our benchmark can be found in the `benchmark-results` folder.
+The file `benchmark-results-single-threaded.txt` contains the results from an older, single-threaded version of the benchmark.
+The file `benchmark-results-multi-threaded.txt` contains the results created with the current, multi-threaded version.

+# Source Code

+The artifact's source code contained in the `sources.zip` file.
+The current version is available on GitHub under <https://github.com/holgerknoche/gutta-prediction>.